Enhanced and Generalized One-Step Neville Algorithm: Fractional Powers and Access to the Convergence Rate: Comparison to the Other Methods

 remains constant, may not yield accurate results.
 In fact, advantage can be taken in Eq.~(\ref{eq:approx}) for a linearly convergent series (i.e., for the case $\lambda<1$).
 In this case, the sequence terms are expected to follow

 indicating that the error in approximating Eq.~(\ref{eq:approx}) diminishes geometrically with $n$.
 Specifically,

-However, for a series whose terms are represented by Eq.~(\ref{eq:poly}), the error reduction is merely polynomial in $n$:
+However, for a series whose terms are represented by Eq.~(\ref{ansatz_poly}), the error reduction is merely polynomial in $n$:

 which leads to a much slower rate of convergence for large $n$ as compared to the factor $\lambda = \alpha_2 / \alpha_1 < 1$.
-Consequently, methodologies dependent on such as Aitken's $\Delta^2$ process~\cite{Ai1926}, the Shanks transformation~\cite{Sh1955}, or Wynn's $\epsilon$ algorithm~\cite{Wy1956eps}, demonstrate suboptimal performance for these series.
+Consequently, methodologies dependent on such algorithms as Aitken's $\Delta^2$ process~\cite{Ai1926}, the Shanks transformation~\cite{Sh1955}, or Wynn's $\epsilon$ algorithm~\cite{Wy1956eps}, demonstrate suboptimal performance for these series.
 For our particular model example, given in Eq.~\eqref{example}, these statements are illustrated in Fig.~\ref{fig1}.
+A clarifying remark is in order.
+For the comparison in Fig.~\ref{fig1}, we plot the data points as a function of $n$, where $n$ is the maximum index of the terms of the input series used in order to calculate the convergence acceleration transform.
+We indicate the error of the extrapolation as a function of $n$.
+Some algorithms, such as the Aitken method, only produce a sensible result when $n$ is being increased in steps of two, $n \to n+2$.
+This explains why there are some apparent ``gaps'' in the numerical data.